dcneiner/machina.js/README.md

 # machina.js - v0.5.0-1

-> NOTE: v0.5.0-1 is a *pre-release* (the first of many v0.4 pre-releases).
+> NOTE: v0.5.0-1 is a *pre-release*.
 The plans I have for v0.5 will change a lot for the better - but will also include some breaking changes.
 I will detail those as I push them.
-The official release/stable version is *still* currently v0.3.8.
+The official release/stable version is *still* currently v0.4.0.

 ## What is it?
 Machina.js is a JavaScript framework for highly customizable finite state machines (FSMs).
 Many of the ideas for machina have been loosely inspired by the Erlang/OTP FSM behaviors.